GSSE PhD Council - Policy Plan

 The Council will meet on a monthly basis to discuss the ongoing activities and plan for future events.
 The monthly meeting is coordinated by the Chairperson with the Secretary taking minutes of the meeting to share among council members.
 At the meeting, the Coordinator of the PhD Academy also joins to provide input and feedback on our suggestions.

-The Council organises scientific, career-oriented, social and/or networking events for GSSE PhD candidates.
+The Council organizes scientific, career-oriented, social and/or networking events for GSSE PhD candidates.
 The aim is to provide the PhD Students with an embracing opportunity within their PhD, to provide an opportunity to be outside of research and meet like-minded individuals from different departments.

 The monthly borrels aim to facilitate communication and social connections between GSSE PhD candidates.
 The first drink is paid by the Council.
 Once a year in summer, the borrel is replaced by a barbecue.
 These borrels are occasionally organized in collaboration with PhD councils from different faculties.

 The Managing your Supervisor workshop focuses on the communication between you and your supervisor.
 We aim for this workshop to help PhD candidates to see that they can play an active role in building and maintaining good relationships with the supervisors.Furthermore, the workshop strives to provide an opportunity for participants to share their current hurdles in achieving clear communication with their supervisor.